Territorial evolution of Poland: 1248–1305

-1300

 A more extensive unification of Polish lands was accomplished by a foreign ruler, Wenceslaus II of Bohemia of the Přemyslid dynasty, who married Przemysł's daughter and became King of Poland in 1300.
 Václav's heavy-handed policies soon caused him to lose whatever support he had earlier in his reign; he died in 1305.

-1333–70
+1308–1333

 After the death of Wenceslaus III of Bohemia – son of Wenceslaus II – in 1306, most of the Polish Lands came under the rule of duke Władysław I the Elbow-high.
 However at this points, various foreign states were staking their claims on some parts of Poland.
 Margraviate of Brandenburg invaded Pomerelia in 1308, leading Władysław I the Elbow-high to request assistance from the Teutonic Knights, who evicted the Brandenburgers but took the area for themselves, annexed and incorporated it into the Teutonic Order state in 1309 (Teutonic takeover of Danzig (Gdańsk) and Treaty of Soldin/Myślibórz).
 This event caused a long-lasting dispute between Poland and the Teutonic Order over the control of Gdańsk Pomerania.
 It resulted in a series of Polish–Teutonic Wars throughout 14th and 15th centuries.
+14th-century papal verdicts ordered the restoration of the area to Poland, however, the Teutonic Knights did not comply and continued to occupy the region.

+In the early 14th century, Poland lost northern Spisz with the town of Podoliniec to the Kingdom of Hungary.

 During this time, all Silesian dukes accepted Władysław's claims for sovereignty over other Piasts.
 After acquiring papal consent for his coronation, all nine dukes of Silesia declared twice (in 1319 before and in 1320 after the coronation) that their realms lay inside the borders of the Polish Kingdom.
 However, despite formal papal consent for the coronation, Władysław's right to the crown was disputed by successors of Wenceslaus III (a king of both Bohemia and Poland) on the Bohemian throne.
 In 1327 John of Bohemia invaded.
 After the intervention of King Charles I of Hungary he left Polonia Minor, but on his way back he enforced his supremacy over the Upper Silesian Piasts.

+In 1319, Duchy of Jawor, the southwesternmost duchy of fragmented Poland, expanded its western border to Lusatia, reaching the towns of Zgorzelec, Zły Komorów, Żytawa, Ostrowiec and Rychbach.
+After the 1319 extinction of Ascanian margraves of Brandenburg, the previously lost Lubusz Land and New March were the subject of rivalry between the Piasts (dukes of Jawor, Żagań and King Władysław I the Elbow-high), Griffins of Pomerania, the Ascanians of Saxe-Wittenberg and the Wittelsbachs of Bavaria until 1326, with Polish dukes capturing portions of the region at various times, but not permanently, except for the Międzyrzecz castellany which was decisively restored to the Kingdom of Poland.

 In 1329 Władysław I the Elbow-high fought with the Teutonic Order.
 The Order was supported by John of Bohemia who dominated the dukes of Masovia and Lower Silesia.